nextstrain/augur/DEPRECATED.md

 *Deprecated in version 5.2.0 (December 2019).
 Removed in version 7.0.0 (April 2020).*

-`--output` was been replaced by `--output-node-data` to accommodate the addition of `--output-sequences`.
+`--output` was replaced by `--output-node-data` to accommodate the addition of `--output-sequences`.